intvnut/simple_vm/README.md

 ## Bytecode Reference

 ### Conventions

 The term TOS refers to the value on the top of stack, and NOS refers to the next value on the stack below it ("next on stack").

-The notation _v_ after a bytecode refers to a single-character variable `a` through `z` that appears in the bytestream after the bytecode.
-An invalid _v_ byte acts as if you supplied `a`.
+The notation _v_ after a bytecode refers to a single-character variable `a` through `z` that appears in the bytestream after the bytecode.  *Old*: An invalid _v_ byte acts as if you supplied `a`.  *New*: Any byte may serve as a valid variable; however, see caution below.
+The bytecodes `a` through `z` still serve as shortcuts for those variables specifically.

-The notation _n_ before a bytecode refers to a value popped from TOS and truncated to an integer.
-Negative values map to 0.
+The notation _n_ before a bytecode refers to a value popped from TOS and truncated to an integer, and clamped to the range of `int64_t`.
+Negative values and NaNs map to 0.
 The value _n_ does not come from the bytecode stream.
 That said, if you write a numeric literal in the bytecode stream ahead of this bytecode, the VM will push that literal onto the stack so it can serve as an argument to the bytecode.
 These arguments are used with bytecodes that need counts or indices.
+(Note: The original VM did not clamp to the range of `int64_t`, nor did it check for NaN, so NaNs and out-of-range values are undefined behavior.)

 The notation _l_ after a bytecode refers to a single-character label.
 In the original VM, this label is nearly equivalent to _v._  In the case of labels formed by the `L` bytecode in the original VM, an invalid value for _v_ does nothing, and does not form a label.
-In the updated VM, _l_ allows all character values to act as labels.
+In the updated VM, _l_ allows all byte values to act as labels; however, see caution below.
 Single-character labels are intended for local branches.

-*New:* The notation _x_ after a bytecode refers to an global label.
+*New:* The notation _g_ after a bytecode refers to an global label.
 Extended labels have the same syntax as numeric literals.
 As with numeric literals, global labels cannot be negative.
-The _x_ argument appears after the bytecode, as it must not be computed dynamically.
+The _g_ argument appears after the bytecode, as it must not be computed dynamically.

 *New:* The notation _d_ refers to a destination popped from TOS.
-Infinities and NaNs terminate the program.
+Infinities, NaNs, and subnormals terminate the program.
 Negative values are truncated to integers and bitwise inverted to determine the new PC.
+An out-of-range PC terminates the program.
 Non-negative values values represent the corresponding global label _x_.
 The VM resolves this global label to a valid PC value.
 Dereferencing a missing global label terminates the program.
 The last instance of a duplicated global label is the one resolved.
 Global labels are intended for long-distance jumps and calls.
 Absolute PC values are intended for function pointers and returns.

+*Caution:* For argument types that allow any valid byte value, you should avoid using certain byte values.
+Specifically, the interpreter may scan for the bytes `L`, `?`, `:`, `;`, and `@`, as well as numeric literals, and it may not be able to determine whether the preceding bytecode consumes this byte as an argument.

+So, while the bytecode might behave as expected when encountered in the byte stream, it may cause other bytecodes to behave unexpectedly.
+For example, consider the construct `D ?
+42 L: 17 + : 23 - ;`.
+The _then_ clause will execute `42 17 +`, while the _else_ clause might execute `17 + 23 -`.
+Oops.

 ### Pseudo-code Functions